1coderookie/KobraGoNeoInsights/docs/tools.md

     As this is really important, I'll mention these two in an extra admonition box - get yourself a proper **smoke detector** and a **fire extinguisher**!

-    You should at least have a smoke detector in your room - if you're using an enclosure for your printer, I'd suggest to place an additional smoke detector in it as well.
+    - You should at least have one **smoke detector** in your room - if you're using an enclosure for your printer, I'd suggest to place an additional smoke detector in it as well.

-    As for a fire extinguisher, I'd suggest to get a foam fire extinguisher instead of a powder one, just because powder ones really make a huge mess in the whole room if you have to use them.
+    - As for the fire extinguisher, I'd suggest to get one which works with foam instead of powder, just because powder really makes a huge mess in the whole room if you have to use it.
       Put it somewhere where you can grab it quick - if you leave your printer working unattended, maybe place it right at the door of the room so you can grab it right away if you have to.

 ---